rcl-ssl/docs/certbot/windows-service.md

 If you encounter error events for the service in the Event Viewer, please stop the service and delete it completely.

 Ensure the 'appsettings' configuration is correct for the AAD Application and the certificate save path settings point to a folder that exists.

-Then, re-install and restart the service.
+Fix any other errors that are reported Then, re-install and restart the service.

 # Deleting the Windows Service